 Undated: this business card.

-(The text of this article appears in chapter 51 of School's Out -- Forever.)
+The text of this article also appears, in a different format, in chapter 51 of School's Out -- Forever.

 There is just enough here to tantalize.
 In early 1999, ter Borcht is at the height of his fame - but his nameless assistant is causing problems.
 The assistant is murdered in March by persons unknown but perhaps under the control of Powers.

 Powers and ter Borcht barely have a dynamic – boss, star researcher – but there’s enough there to play with.
 Powers is sniping at ter Borcht for his refusal to “play the game”; ter Borcht snipes right back.

 Speculation: following the discovery of his assistant’s body in the Potomac, things begin to come to light that implicate ter Borcht, but not Itex as a whole.
 Something happens in spring 1999 that drags a great deal of things into the light that we, as readers, are not privy to.
 And they’re all pinned on ter Borcht, who is subsequently found guilty of “criminal human experiments”.

 Ter Borcht’s medical license is revoked in 2001.
 He’s tried by a jury of his peers and declared insane.
 The following year, he's confined to a rehab facility in the Netherlands.
 (Which seems slightly odd to me – he was working in the US.
 Is he Dutch?
 Why there?)